msteffan/fundamentals/01_know_your_computer/03_typeform_commands.md

 ---

-#### Quiz - Commands
+Let's recap our knowledge of basic Terminal commands.

-* Why do developers prefer to use the command line?
+Why do developers prefer to use the command line?:
-  * It is more intuitive than the GUI
+  - [ ] It is more intuitive than the GUI
-  * It is more powerful than the GUI (ANSWER)
+  - [x] It is more powerful than the GUI
-  * It makes you look like Neo
+  - [ ] It makes you look like Neo
-  * We told you to
+  - [ ] We told you to

+> Try again!

-* What does the `pwd` command do?
+What does the `pwd` command do?:
-  * Show you the contents of the directory you are in
+  - [ ] Show you the contents of the directory you are in
-  * Navigate to a directory
+  - [ ] Navigate to a directory
-  * Create a directory
+  - [ ] Create a directory
-  * Show you what directory you are in (ANSWER)
+  - [x] Show you what directory you are in

+> Try again!

-* What does the `ls` command do?
+What does the `ls` command do?:
-  * Show you the contents of the directory you are in (ANSWER)
+  - [x] Show you the contents of the directory you are in
-  * Navigate to a directory
+  - [ ] Navigate to a directory
-  * Create a directory
+  - [ ] Create a directory
-  * Show you what directory you are in
+  - [ ] Show you what directory you are in

+> Try again!

-* What does the `cd` command do?
+What does the `cd` command do?:
-  * Show you the contents of the directory you are in
+  - [ ] Show you the contents of the directory you are in
-  * Navigate to a directory (ANSWER)
+  - [x] Navigate to a directory
-  * Create a directory
+  - [ ] Create a directory
-  * Show you what directory you are in
+  - [ ] Show you what directory you are in

+> Try again!

-* What directory does `..` refer to?
+What directory does `..` refer to?:
-  * Your home directory
+  - [ ] Your home directory
-  * The directory you are in
+  - [ ] The directory you are in
-  * The parent of the directory you are in (ANSWER)
+  - [x] The parent of the directory you are in
-  * Your Documents folder
+  - [ ] Your Documents folder

+> Try again!

+---